COLOSSEO_roma_slow

 The Name of the Colosseum

-There is also a curious legend according to which the coliseum would have been a temple inhabited by demons. the priests of this temple at the end of each ceremony addressed the followers with the question: “colis eum?” (do you worship him? that is, do you worship the head of these demons? referring to the devil); the name of the monument, coliseum, would have derived from this.
+the priests of this temple at the end of each ceremony would address the followers with the question, “colis eum?” (do you worship him? i.e., do you worship the leader of these demons? referring to the devil); hence the name of the monument, coliseum, would be derived.

-quamdiu stabat colyseus stabit et roma; quamdo cadet colyseus cadet et rome; quamdo cadet rome cadet et mundus. as long as the colosseum exists, rome will also exist; when the colosseum falls, Rome will fall too; When Rome falls, the world will fall too.
+quamdiu stabat colyseus stabit et roma; quamdo cadet colyseus cadet et roma; quamdo cadet roma cadet et mundus.

 Show more